 The type of abortion you’re eligible for is determined by the number of days (or weeks) you’ve been pregnant.
-Depending on the length of your pregnancy, you would have either a medical or surgical abortion.
+Depending on the length of your pregnancy, you would have either a medication or surgical abortion.

 Medication abortion, such as the abortion pill method, can only be performed up to the 70th day from the first day of your last menstrual period (LMP).
 Surgical abortion is usually required after that date.

-Why is there a date restriction for a medical abortion?
+Why is there a date restriction for a medication abortion?
 It’s for your safety.
 The American College of Obstetricians and Gynecologists (ACOG) writes “Clinicians should counsel patients that medication abortion failure rates, especially continuing pregnancy rates, increase as gestational age approaches 10 weeks (70 days).”
-In other words, the longer your pregnancy goes on, the greater the possibility of having a failed medical abortion.
+In other words, the longer your pregnancy goes on, the greater the possibility of having a failed medication abortion.

 In addition, some of the pregnancy tissue could remain in the uterus.
 If it’s not removed by scraping the uterus with a curette (a spoon-shaped instrument), you may bleed for a long time or develop an infection.

 The Abortion Pill Method

 A common misunderstanding of the abortion pill method is that you simply pop a pill and your abortion is complete.
-In reality, the process involves taking two powerful drugs over a 24 – 48 hour period.
+In reality, the process involves taking two drugs – mifepristone and misoprostol – over a 24 – 48 hour period.